 • What are the powerlifting weight classes?

-• How does one powerlift?
+• How does one power lift?

 • What is the difference between powerlifting and bodybuilding?